leibnizli/arayofsunshine-dev/docs/WebFont.md

 # WebFont

-WebFont is a font processing App,Support for macOS.It can export specific glyphs to SVG, PDF and PNG files.
-The color and size of the output can be set in preferences.
+WebFont is a font manipulation application that supports macOS.
+It can export specific glyphs to SVG, PDF and PNG files.
+The color and size of the output can be set in the preferences.

 ![WebFont-mini-1](./img/webfont.png)